pipelinelabo/datalaiq-wiki/ingesters/http.md

 ## Basic Configuration

 The HTTP ingester uses the unified global configuration block described in the [ingester section](ingesters_global_configuration_parameters).
-Like most other Gravwell ingesters, the HTTP ingester supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.
+Like most other DatalaiQ ingesters, the HTTP ingester supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.

 ## Listener Examples

 In addition to the universal configuration parameters used by all ingesters, the HTTP POST ingester has two additional global configuration parameters that control the behavior of the embedded webserver.
 The first configuration parameter is the `Bind` option, which specifies the interface and port that the webserver listens on.
 The second is the `Max-Body` parameter, which controls how large of a POST the webserver will allow.
-The Max-Body parameter is a good safety net to prevent rogue processes from attempting to upload very large files into your Gravwell instance as a single entry.
-Gravwell can support up to 1GB as a single entry, but we wouldn't recommend it.
+The Max-Body parameter is a good safety net to prevent rogue processes from attempting to upload very large files into your DatalaiQ instance as a single entry.
+DatalaiQ can support up to 1GB as a single entry, but we wouldn't recommend it.

 Multiple "Listener" definitions can be defined allowing specific URLs to send entries to specific tags.
 In the example configuration we define two listeners which accept data from a weather IOT device and a smart thermostat.